UVCC releases school reopening plans - Sidney Daily News

+The first day of school for students in Group B will be Thursday, Aug.
+20. The first day of school for students in Group A will be Friday, Aug.
+21.

-“There are a number of advantages that make the blended model a great starting point for this school year,” said UVCC Superintendent Dr. Nancy Luce.
-“This plan allows us to practice social distancing by reducing the number of students in the building each day by 50 percent, but still allows our students to receive hands-on and face-to-face instruction each week, which is vital to their ultimate success.”
+“There are a number of advantages that make the blended model a great starting point for this school year,” said Dr. Nancy Luce, superintendent of UVCC.
+“This plan allows us to practice social distancing by reducing the number of students in the building each day by 50%, but still allows our students to receive hands-on and face-to-face instruction each week, which is vital to their ultimate success.”

 Additionally, as guidelines and health conditions in the area change, the school can shift to other contingency options that have been created.
 In total, three specific plans have been developed by UVCC to meet the current public health concern.